Heathcote, Victoria: Tourism

 Heathcote, as part of the City of Greater Bendigo region, is included as a UNESCO City of Gastronomy.
 This is part of UNESCO's Creative Cities Network and recognises cities for their culinary heritage, food culture, and sustainable food practices.
 Designated in 2019, this was a first for Australia.

-Located on Heathcote's main street, Chauncy is a French restaurant that was established in 2021.
-It is located in a historic sandstone building that was originally the office and residence of Philip Chauncy, the chief surveyor of the district.
+The heritage-listed sandstone building at 178 High Street was erected in 1854 as an office and family residence for Philip Chauncy, the chief surveyor of the district.
+It is Heathcote's oldest surviving building.
+Since 2021, it has been the site of the two-hatted French restaurant, Chauncy, which was awarded the best regional restaurant in 2024 by The Age Good Food Guide.